 YOUR POSITION WITH TNC

-The Nature Conservancy (TNC) in Delaware, in partnership with First State National Historical Park (FRST), is a member of the Alliance for Watershed Education, (AWE), a coalition of 23 environmental education centers focused on constituency building and stewardship of the Delaware River Watershed.
-The Delaware River Watershed Fellow will serve as an ambassador for TNC and FRST by engaging our watershed community, inspiring watershed stewardship, helping to reach new and underserved audiences and achieve our goals of diversity equity and inclusion.
+The Delaware River Watershed Fellow will serve as an ambassador for TNC and FRST by engaging the Wilmington community, inspiring watershed stewardship, helping to reach new and underserved audiences and achieve our goals of diversity equity and inclusion.
 By the end of the 12 weeks of service, Fellows will have become local watershed ambassadors in their community and will have introduced many new people to their local trails and waterways, as well as the steps they can take to help restore and protect the Delaware River watershed.

 RESPONSIBILITIES AND SCOPE

 - Engage target communities in Wilmington through education, outreach and stewardship.

 - Professionally represent TNC, FRST and AWE at resource fairs and festivals around Wilmington.